mabdn/fprime-spaceposts/doc/Transceiver/SoftwareDesignDocument.md

 ### Ports
 The component is connected to other components of the flight software (see [SpacePost System Component Model](/README.md#component-model)) via ports.
 It translates the commands it receives into action on the satellite by initiating these actions via calls to other components through the ports.

-For a defintion of what the individual ports of the components do, refer to [`Transceiver.fpp`](../../Transceiver/Transceiver.fpp). //TODO link
+For a definition of what the individual ports of the components do, refer to [`Transceiver.fpp`](../../Transceiver/Transceiver.fpp). //TODO link

 ### Component Diagram
 ![Transceiver Component Diagram](img/Transceiver_ComponentDiagram.png)